 How To Delete Single Categories

-To delete categories individually, place your mouse over the category you would like to delete and click the ‘Delete’ link …
+To delete single categories, place your mouse over the category and click Delete …

-A warning message will pop up in your browser asking you to confirm the deletion.
+A message will pop up asking you to confirm the deletion.
 Click OK to permanently delete the item, or Cancel to abort …

 How To Delete Categories In Bulk

-Let’s say that you import product data into your WordPress site containing many different categories (e.g. an e-commerce catalog), and you want to reduce the number of categories by assigning your imported posts to a single category.
-If you have too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you would like to consolidate posts to a fewer number of categories.
+If there are too many categories to delete individually, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that may be affected when categories are removed have been reassigned to an existing or new category.
-For more details on how to reassign categories in posts, go to this tutorial: Editing And Deleting WordPress Posts
+Important: Make sure that any posts that will be affected by deleting unwanted categories have been reassigned to an existing or new category.
+For more details on how to reassign post categories, go to this tutorial: Editing And Deleting A WordPress Post

-Next, go through the list and untick the box next to any categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the checkbox next to the item.
+Next, go through the table and unselect categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the check box next to the item.

-Once you have ticked all the items you would like to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ drop menu …
+After ticking all of the entries to be deleted, choose ‘Delete’ from the ‘Bulk Actions’ drop menu …

-To edit a category in WordPress, do this:
+To edit a category in WordPress, do the following:

-Go to your ‘Categories’ section, locate the item to be edited, then hover over the category title, and click Edit …
+Go to your ‘Categories’ panel, find the item that you would like to edit, then hover over the category title, and click Edit …

 This brings up the ‘Edit Category’ section.
-Edit the category fields, and click Update to save your details …
+Edit the category fields, and click Update to save the details …

 You can also edit categories using the Quick Edit option.
 Place your mouse over the category title you want to edit and click the ‘Quick Edit’ link …